 The Ultra Boost is the original lifestyle running shoes.
-When it was first launched back in January 2015 it looked like nothing else on the market, fast forward two years and knit is everywhere, not just on shoes, but clothing too, and the distinctive Boost™ cushioning has found its way onto signature models by Kanye West and Stella McCartney, no less.
+When it was first launched back in January 2015 it looked like nothing else on the market.
+Fast forward two years and knit is everywhere: not just on shoes, but clothing too, and the distinctive Boost™ cushioning has found its way onto signature models by Kanye West and Stella McCartney.
 To say the Ultra Boost has been a game changer for the sportswear industry is an understatement.

 Substance and style

-Killer aesthetics aside though, there’s some serious tech to back up the good looks.
+Killer aesthetics aside, there’s some serious tech to back up the good looks.
 Adidas claim that Boost™ technology is not only softer, but returns more energy than any other cushioning material in the running industry.
-“We’ve checked all of the latest technologies and foam-based materials on the market from every other competitor right now,” says James Carnes, Adidas Head of Design for Sport Performance, “it’s better than all of them”.
+“We’ve checked all of the latest technologies and foam-based materials on the market from every other competitor right now,” says James Carnes, Adidas Head of Design for Sport Performance, “It’s better than all of them”.

 But after all that, let’s not forget how damn pretty these shoes are.
 Just look at them.
 Beautiful.